-_ Jason Colavito is an author and editor based in Albany, NY.
-He is internationally recognized by scholars, literary theorists, and scientists for his pioneering work exploring the connections between science, pseudoscience, and speculative fiction.
+Jason Colavito is an author and editor based upstate NY.
+He was born in Auburn, NY in 1981 and grew up in Central New York, amidst the strange landscapes Rod Serling used as inspiration for the Twilight Zone.
+He is internationally recognized by scholars, literary theorists, and scientists for his pioneering work exploring the connections between history, science, and pop culture.
 His investigations examine the way human beings create and employ the supernatural to alter and understand our reality and our world.

 He has published several critically acclaimed books, including The Cult of Alien Gods: H.P.
 Lovecraft and Extraterrestrial Pop Culture (Prometheus Books, 2005) and The Mound Builder Myth (Oklahoma University Press, 2020).
 His articles have appeared in The New Republic, Slate, and many other publications.